Skip to Main Content

 Substance Use Prevention Plan

-The California Department of Health Care Services (DHCS) is creating California's first Substance Use Prevention Plan (SUPP).
+The California Department of Health Care Services (DHCS) has created California's first Substance Use Prevention Plan (SUPP).
 The SUPP is specifically for counties and providers utilizing the Substance Use Block Grant (SUBG) primary prevention set-aside administered by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The State Epidemiological Workgroup (SEW) serves as the consult and review committee for the SUPP.
-The SUPP will:
+The SUPP is DHCS’ overarching guidance for counties receiving primary prevention funding to use prevention science, theory, and planning frameworks when making local programmatic decisions that best meet the needs of the individuals, families, and communities they serve.
+This can be achieved through a collective statewide alignment with the following priorities:

 Substance Use Prevention Evidence-Based Resource